As helpful as it is, one of many shortcuts that keep PC users’ heads scrambling after misapplying is the Ctrl +z shortcut.

 When you accidentally delete a file, it may be in the recycle bin of your computer.
 Check to find and restore the file from there.
 If it is not there, you may need recovery software to retrieve the file.

-Cmd + Z for mac works just like Ctrl +z for windows.
+Cmd + Z or Cmd + Y for mac works just like Ctrl + z for Windows.
 If you lose files while using this shortcut, you can use recovery software compatible with macOS to recover lost files.

-There are many ways to find lost files in Windows 10.
+There are many ways to find lost files in Windows 10 and Windows 11.
 Open start, search and open “File Explorer Options” to ensure it isn’t hidden.
 Under the View menu, select “Show hidden files, folders, and drives.”
 If the file you want still does not appear in the search or in the recycle bin, you would have to use recovery software such as Disk Drill, PhotoRec, or R- Studio to retrieve it.

 Conclusion